 - Counseling/Psychotherapy Integration - combining ideas and strategies from several different theories of counseling/psychotherapy.

-This website provides several documents related to the Psychology Internship:
+This website provides several documents related to the Doctoral Internship:

 - Welcome Letter For Internship Candidates